 Other texts are linked on the course OWL Brightspace website, on the sites for each week of the course.
 Many of the articles, and a few of the books, can be accessed on-line, through Western Libraries.
 The instructor will supply copies of Jan Gross, Fear.
 Anti-Semitism in Poland after Auschwitz.
 An Essay in Historical Interpretation; Thomas Piketty, Capital in the Twenty-first Century; Svetlana Alexievich's Voices from Chernobyl.
-The Oral History of a Nuclear Disaster; Alison Pargeter's The New Frontiers of Jihad; Ayaan Hirsi Ali's Infidel, and Bassam Tibi, Islamism and Islam.
+The Oral History of a Nuclear Disaster; Paul Ginsborg, Italy and its Discontents.
+Family, Civil Society, State, 1980-2001; Alison Pargeter, The New Frontiers of Jihad; Ayaan Hirsi Ali, Infidel, and Bassam Tibi, Islamism and Islam.